-Actual revenues were \$632,376 more than budgeted and actual expenditures were \$68,083 more than budgeted.
+Actual revenues were \$8,820,917 more than budgeted and actual expenditures were \$150,931 more than budgeted.

-- (1) The Council had a difference in the allocation of the Executive Director's hours between companies. - (2) The Council purchased a new display unit as well as printed more brochures for conferences. - (3) The Council had provided more loans than anticipated.
-Expenses increase based on amount of business owners and affiliated entities on a prospective loan. - (4) The Council was required to put \$15 of postage on record for instances where there is postage due on a letter being received by the Council as the local carriers are no longer accepting cash. - (5) The Council did not budget for bad debt expense incurred related to the loans receivable due to its annual variability and overall difficulty to budget. - (6) The Council was required by the new standard, GASB Statement No. 87, Leases, to record interest expense related to leases in the current year. - (7) The Council incurred an increase in accounting fees from a third party as well as consulting fees for coverage during an employee's medical leave. - (8) The Council did not budget for principal debt service expense incurred due to preparing the budget on the government-wide set of financial statements where debt payments reduce a liability instead of incurring an expense. - (9) The Council incurred bills that could not have been anticipated during the budgeting process.
+- (1) The Council, with the addition of the Meat and Poultry Intermediary Lending Program, added one additional loan officer position. - (2) The Council, with the addition of the Meat and Poultry Intermediary Lending Program, sent additional staff to training.
+The Council also increased marketing efforts which required more in-state travel. - (3) The Council purchased computer equipment for the Meat and Poultry Intermediary Lending Program loan officer. - (4) The Council purchased more webinar trainings for lending staff.
+The Council also purchased more training programs to train staff for new roles. - (5) The Council had provided more loans than anticipated.
+Expenses increase based on amount of business owners and affiliated entities on a prospective loan. - (6) The Council did not budget for bad debt expense incurred related to the loans receivable due to its annual variability and overall difficulty to budget. - (7) The Council was required by GASB Statement No. 87, Leases, to record interest expense related to leases in the current year.
+This was not accounted for in the budget. - (8) The Council did not budget for principal debt service expense incurred due to preparing the budget on the government-wide set of financial statements where debt payments reduce a liability instead of incurring an expense.